 Tarot: The Emperor

-The Emperor card is a father figure symbolizing authority, structure, and leadership, carries a profound message about responsibility and protection.
+The Emperor card, as a fatherly archetype of authority, structure, and leadership, carries a profound message about responsibility and protection.
 The fourth card of the Major Arcana connects you to your ability to instruct and guide others.
 The Emperor calls on you to evaluate your use of authority and remain mindful of consciously exercising your power in a way that empowers others, emphasizing your capacity to not only instruct and guide but also to shield and provide for those in your care.

 “I embody my authority and leadership.
 I use my personal power and influence with integrity in order to create a just and stable world for myself and others.”